StephAO/guerilla/README.md

 Guerilla is a deep learning chess engine developed by Miguel and Stephane Aroca-Ouellette.
 More details on the project can be found at [here](https://unarresteddev.wordpress.com/2017/02/23/guerilla-a-chess-engine-part-1/).

 The project was developed in Python 2.7 on Linux systems (Ubuntu).
 All instructions below are for linux systems.
 If someone gets it running on a different operating system successfully, a pull request with the instructions would be appreciated.

+## Dependencies
+Packages and programs required for things to work.

 ### Required Packages to Play
 - python-chess: